 Top Online Stock Trading Sites

 Online stock trading sites offer investors access to a variety of tools, research, and services once available only through full-service brokerage accounts.
-There are many online stock trading sites to choose from, but narrowing down the field may seem time consuming and overwhelming.
+There are many online stock trading sites to choose from, but narrowing the field may seem time-consuming and overwhelming.

 Not every online stock trading site on this list will work for you because some are stronger in one area, while weaker in another.
 Many of the sites will let you open a demo account to get a real feel for the customer experience.

 E*Trade gets high marks for its range of offerings including banking and mutual funds.
 The company has absorbed several other brokerage firms and is now a significant player in the online stock trading market.
 Like its competitors, active traders get lower rates on their trades.